A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Homology Theories for Hypergraphs

 \subsection{Restricted barycentric subdivision homology}

-In this subsection and the next, we introduce two new hypergraph homology theories defined by the authors.
-We first build a construction called the restricted barycentric subdivision (RBS) of a hypergraph.
+In this subsection and the next, we introduce two new hypergraph homology theories originally defined by the authors.
+We first build a construction called the restricted barycentric subdivision (ResBS) of a hypergraph.